Join

 Interested?
 Please read this page first before contacting the PI directly.

-Prospective Ph.D. and Master’s Degree students
+Prospective Ph.D. and Master’s students

 Ph.D. applicants

 Program purpose: This program will train you to be a successful and independent scientist in our fields of research.
 The dominant focus is research.
+As part of becoming a successful and independent scientist, you will develop your collaboration and communication skills through participating in a variety of communities, including the LEAF lab itself, as well as the Robotics Institute, and UTIAS or DCS.

-Program prerequisites: Applicants with all academic backgrounds (especially, but not limited to, CS and Machine Learning backgrounds) are encouraged to apply.
+Program prerequisites: Applicants with all academic backgrounds (especially, but not limited to, CS and machine learning backgrounds) are encouraged to apply.

 Routes to joining as a Ph.D. student: Applicants may enter a Ph.D. program with us through one of several routes:

 3. Through the UTIAS Ph.D. program without having already completed a Master’s degree.
 Successful applicants are expected to exhibit exceptional potential.
+Usually, your chances would be improved by instead applying for the UTIAS MASc. program.
+Please see the FAQ below regarding direct entry.

 4. Through the CS Ph.D. program without having already completed a Master’s degree.
 Successful applicants are expected to exhibit exceptional potential.
+Usually, your chances would be improved by instead applying for the CS M.Sc. program.
+Please see the FAQ below regarding direct entry.

 5. Transfer from the UTIAS M.A.Sc. program.
 After twelve months in the M.A.Sc. program, it is possible for successful students to transfer to the Ph.D. program.
+We aim to recruit M.A.Sc. students who exhibit exceptional potential for continuing their research in a Ph.D. program.

 6. Transfer from the CS M.Sc. program.
 After seventeen months in the MSc program, it is possible for successful students to transfer directly to the Ph.D. program.
+We aim to recruit M.Sc. students who exhibit exceptional potential for continuing their research in a Ph.D. program.

 Application process:

 See the coursework details section below for details on the relatively small amount of coursework involved.
-Applicants with all academic backgrounds (especially, but not limited to, CS and Machine Learning backgrounds) are encouraged to apply.
+Applicants with all academic backgrounds (especially, but not limited to, CS and machine learning backgrounds) are encouraged to apply.

 Master’s Degree applicants

 Program purpose: This is a research-intensive program that serves as a stepping-stone to prepare you for Ph.D.-level research.
 The dominant focus is research.
+As part of this preparation, you will develop your collaboration and communication skills through participating in a variety of communities, including the LEAF lab itself, as well as the Robotics Institute, and UTIAS or DCS.

-Program prerequisites: Applicants with all academic backgrounds (especially, but not limited to, CS and Machine Learning backgrounds) are encouraged to apply.
+Program prerequisites: Applicants with all academic backgrounds (especially, but not limited to, CS and machine learning backgrounds) are encouraged to apply.

-Routes to joining as an Master’s student:
+Routes to joining as a Master’s student:

 1. Through the UTIAS M.A.Sc. program.
 After twelve months in the M.A.Sc. program, it is possible for successful students to transfer to the Ph.D. program.